İhsan Ketin: Scientific career

-Through a faithful coincidence, the long-dormant North Anatolian fault awoke to activity, first gently with the Tercan quake of 21 November 1939, but then violently with the great Erzincan catastrophe of 28 and 29 December 1939, which claimed the lives of some 32.000 people.
-Ketin rushed to the field with many other geologists, Turkish and foreign, to map the surface breaks and the fearful damage.
-After Ketin published his paper on the North Anatolian fault, its importance was acknowledged when he was awarded the coveted Gustav-Steinmann-Medaille, the highest distinction the Geologische Vereinigung e.V. gives, in the journal, in which Ketin's paper had been published.
+The North Anatolian fault became active with the Tercan earthquake on 21 November 1939, followed by the Erzincan earthquake on 28 and 29 December 1939, which resulted in approximately 32,000 deaths.
+Ketin went to the field with other geologists to map the surface breaks and damage.
+After Ketin published a paper on the North Anatolian fault, he was awarded the Gustav-Steinmann-Medaille by the Geologische Vereinigung e.V. in the journal where the paper appeared.

 In 1953, Ketin accepted a new position, the chair in General Geology in the Faculty of Mines at Istanbul Technical University.
 In 1953, he published his well-known comparison of the San Andreas and North Anatolian faults.
 Ketin contributed four major papers to the International Tectonic Map of Europe, published in 1960, in which he portrays Turkey as a dominantly asymmetric orogen, accreted from north to south.
 His tectonic and kinematic views formed the basis for many large-scale tectonic models in Turkey.

 Ketin retired from active teaching in 1983, but remained in the Department of Geology as professor emeritus until his death in 1995.

-Ketin had an enormous memory capability.
+Ketin had an great memory capability.
 As Celal Sengör, one of his students, said he was a hafiz able to reciting all Koran verses in Arabic and Turkish.